Kokanu/vuepress-docs/docs/reference/clarifying-descriptions.md

 *   A $ta / $te clause directly after $wa is to be interpreted as a **relative clause**, not a **subordinate clause**.
 *   It causes the **modifier** (or chain) or **relative clause** after it to act on all (or any amount) of the previous elements of the chain before it.
 *   The two markers can be combined as $wa $je and be used to have a content word in its **noun** form act on the whole of the chain before it.
-*   This marker _does not regroup_ like the genitive preposition marker.
+*   This marker _does not regroup_ like the genitive marker.
-*   You cannot negate a wa particle just as you cannot insert negations inside of a modifier chain.
+*   You cannot negate a $wa particle just as you cannot insert negations inside of a modifier chain.

 $jan $je $kawa $wa $je $insu $je $makan - "restaurant bathroom" ((place of dirtiness) of (building of food))